MaTi5893/Napoleon-s-Legacy-Remastered/Napoleon's Legacy_Remake/dev_diary/Scandinavia.md

 ## New Decision

 The general idea regarding the so called "Northern Lights" is to give them a choice between cooperation or rivality and hugely expanding their importance in game.
+For example, Danemrak and Sweden will be more powerful as allies since they both can get two different expansion path but a Scandinavia + britain is a lot more powerful than a Sweden or Danemark with full expansion (the same as Prussia and Austria)

 ### Denmark